 This was something I learnt from a colleague of mine.
 Whenever she’d receive an email thanking her for a piece of work, or giving good feedback, she would save it in a folder and revisit them from time to time.
 The same lesson can be applied to your writing.
 Remember your accomplishments.
 Save them, reflect on them.
 Believe them.

 * I chose to name my bike Darwin after discovering that Charles Darwin also took life at his own pace, taking over 20 years to publish On the Origin of Species.

 Back, Les.
 2014.
 Journeying Through words: Les Back reflects on writing with Thomas Yarrow.
 Journal of the Royal Anthropological Institute, 20, pp. 766-770

 If you enjoyed this blog, you might also like:

-	In this piece, Invisible Grail’s Louise Clifton draws on our own approach to facilitating original writing to suggest five practical ways to overcome writer’s block.
+Drawing on our own approach to facilitating original writing, Louise Clifton suggests five practical ways to overcome writer’s block.